nworb999/flowing-water/README.md

 section comprised entirely of **滾拂**, or [glissando](https://www.youtube.com/watch?v=B8F0G4QEQYg&t=224s), reminiscent of water flowing through a rocky stream.

 The guqin is a seven-stringed zither with thirteen **徽**, or stops, which are positioned according to harmonics.
-Because the guqin is fretless, it can create essentially an infinite amount of different notes along each string.
+Because the guqin is fretless, it can create an infinite amount of different notes along each string.

 The synth is essentially an arpeggiator that emulates the texture of **滾拂**.
 The chord is controlled by the X, Y position